 Best laptops for World of Warcraft

 To find the best laptops, I’ve checked various online threads on hardware sites and Battle.net.
 Sadly, most of them are dated and rarely providing much reason for their recommendations.
-I’ve compared over 150 new and best-selling laptops to narrow down my results to just ~12 laptops.
-A few of them were very close in their price range, so for the sake of simplicity, I’ve picked out 6 best World of Warcraft laptops.
+I’ve compared over 155 new and best-selling laptops to narrow down my results to just ~12 laptops.
+A few of them were very close in their price range, so for the sake of variety, I’ve picked out 8 best World of Warcraft laptops.

 Cheapest laptops to play World of Warcraft

-The first laptop on the list comes with the new Intel i3-7100U and latest gen integrated graphics chip.
-I hope this won’t come as a shock, but there’s no way we can fit a dedicated GPU under $350.
-But if you need a new laptop that hovers just around that price tag, this Acer model will be your best bet.
+Compared to last year’s model, this laptop comes with an updated processor Intel i3-8130U which offers 40% better performance, 6 GB RAM instead of measly 4 GB and a slightly faster integrated graphics chip.
+I hope this won’t come as a shock, but there’s no way we can fit a dedicated GPU under $500.
+But if you need a new laptop that’s under that price tag, this Acer model will be your best bet.

 You can expect to play WoW on lowest graphics settings but that’s still pretty good for an entry-level notebook.

 In contrast to the laptop above (and even many other laptops in this price range), a few big improvements stand out.
-We’re getting an i5 processor, a discrete Nvidia GeForce GTX 940MX graphics card, twice the memory and a solid state drive.
+We’re getting a new 8th generation i5 processor, a discrete Nvidia GeForce GTX MX150 graphics card (in between 950M and 960M), more memory and a solid state drive.
 The extra $200 can go a long way.

 With this laptop, we can target for a medium/high settings mix while playing WoW.

-If we go up to $750, there are 2 strong contenders.
-First, we’ve got ASUS X550VX.
-It comes with a very fast i7-6700HQ CPU and a 950M GPU.
-That can be enough to play WoW on high settings (but not the highest).
-Well, in fact, on this particular laptop you should be able to max out the settings as the display is capped at a basic HD resolution.
-That’s below industry-standard Full HD (1920×1080).
-Also, it comes with a rather slow storage drive.
-That’s why I couldn’t place it as a sole king at this price point.
-These are serious drawbacks.
-But due to its unmatched performance at $750, it deserves a spot on the list.
+For up to 800$ we’ve got a great deal.
+MSI GL62M comes with a very fast i5-7700HQ CPU and a sufficient entry level GPU – GTX 1050 2 GB.
+That can be enough to play WoW on almost highest settings.
+Well, in fact, on this particular laptop you should be able to max out most of the settings as the display is 1080p.
+Also, it comes with an SSD and a larger HDD storage.
+Due to its unmatched performance at $800, it deserves a spot on the list.

 Best laptops to play World of Warcraft on highest settings